-Ivacy VPN allows you to use one subscription for 10 devices at the same time, which is a lot when you compare it to top providers like ExpressVPN and NordVPN that only provide five or six connections — though not as much as Surfshark’s unlimited simultaneous connections (read our Surfshark review).
+Ivacy VPN allows you to use one subscription for 10 devices at the same time, which is a lot when you compare it to top providers like ExpressVPN and NordVPN that only provide eight or six connections — though not as much as Surfshark’s unlimited simultaneous connections (read our Surfshark review).

 You can even share your Ivacy VPN account with others and split the bill.